Ancient Greek calendars

-Various ancient Greek calendars began in most states of ancient Greece between Autumn and Winter except for the Attic calendar, which began in Summer.
+Various ancient Greek calendars began in most states of ancient Greece between autumn and winter except for the Attic calendar, which began in summer.

 The Greeks, as early as the time of Homer, appear to have been familiar with the division of the year into the twelve lunar months but no intercalary month Embolimos or day is then mentioned, with twelve months of 354 days.
 Independent of the division of a month into days, it was divided into periods according to the increase and decrease of the moon.
 Each of the city-states in ancient Greece had their own calendar that was based on the cycle of the moon, but also the various religious festivals that occurred throughout the year.

 The Greeks considered each day of the month to be attributed to a different entity, such as the seventh day of each month being dedicated to Apollo.
 The month in which the year began, as well as the names of the months, differed among the states, and in some parts even no names existed for the months, as they were distinguished only numerically, as the first, second, third, fourth month, etc. Another way that scholars kept time was referred to as the Olympiad.
 This meant that the Olympic Games had just occurred and according to the four-year span, the games would not be held for another three years.
 Of primary importance for the reconstruction of the regional Greek calendars is the calendar of Delphi, because of the numerous documents found there recording the manumission of slaves, many of which are dated both in the Delphian and in a regional calendar.

 It was not until the second century BCE that the ancient Greek calendars adopted a numerical system for naming months.
 It is theorized that this was more for uniformity across the regions than to secularize the calendar.
 The newly numerical calendars were also created in regions federated from the leagues of Phokis, Ozolian Locris, and Akhaia.

 Below are fifteen regions of the ancient Greek world and the corresponding information of the yearly calendar.

 Calendars by region

-In the following tables the month names used in each Greek-speaking city are laid out with Athenian Greek letters (not necessarilly how they were spelled in the city they were used in) transliterated into English letters, and with a leading ordinal number column.
+In the following tables the month names used in each Greek-speaking city are laid out with Athenian Greek letters (not necessarily how they were spelled in the city they were used in) transliterated into English letters, and with a leading ordinal number column.
 The ordinal column is mostly for reference, and should not be read too literally: Different cities started their calendar year at different points in the solar year, and the month-numbers do not (necessarily) reflect the start date, which for some cities is not known.
 Not all of the calendars are equally well-known, and confidence and uncertainties are discussed under individual headings, below.
 Calendars changed from time-to-time and from city-state to city-state on an irregular basis, sometimes for intercalation.